 Legal basis for processing personal information

-The legal basis for processing your Data means identifying what (or who) gives us the right to process your Data.
+The legal basis for processing your data means identifying what (or who) gives us the right to process your data.
 Without at least one of these rights being present, we would have no legal right to do so.
-We rely on 2 different legal bases to process your Data.
+We rely on two different legal bases to process your data.

-- Legitimate Interests – Processing is necessary for the purpose of our own legitimate interests, except where this is overridden by your own interest, rights or freedoms.
-There will be times when we will want to process your Data for our own interests, rather than yours.
-There are more details on what this really means below, but we will never use this basis where your own interests, right or freedoms are more compelling.
+- Legitimate interests – Processing is necessary for the purpose of our own legitimate interests, except where this is overridden by your own interests, rights or freedoms.
+There will be times when we will want to process your data for our own interests, rather than yours.
+There are more details on what this really means below, but we will never use this basis where your own interests, rights or freedoms are more compelling.

 We may process your personal information for our legitimate business interests.